 - Measure your sliding door height from the bottom to about an inch from the top.
 Mark down this measurement.

 - Go to the hardware store and look for wire closet shelving, the wider the better.
 Mine was 16" and it was the widest I could find.

-- Get the really long shelf pieces and have them cut it for you to your measurement.
-If you're handy, you can cut it yourself with the snips provided.
+- Get the really long shelf pieces and have the store cut them for you to your measurement.
+If you're handy, you can cut them yourself with the snips provided.

 Step Two: Measure the Screen

 - Unroll the screen material on the floor next to it to get a piece of screen one and a half inches longer than the shelf panel.

 - Put the shelf over the screen piece on the floor and, with scissors, trim all around the panel to get a piece that is the same size as the panel except for an inch and a half sticking out higher at the top of the panel.